SilverClawsNg/OutScribed/README.md

 # 📚 OutScribed Backend - Project Documentation

----

 **Last Updated:** July 28, 2025
 **Project Lead:** OBI
 **Status:** In Development

-This document serves as the central repository for the backend architecture, domain models, processes, and Read Model definitions for the Tale Publishing Platform.
+This document serves as the central repository for the backend architecture, domain models, processes, and Read Model definitions for the OutScribed Publishing Platform.

 ---